gloppasglop/ocaml_6502/README.md

 # OCaml 6502

-A tentative to write a 6502 emulator in Ocaml and eventially a c64 emulator
+A tentative to write a 6502 emulator in Ocaml and eventually a c64 emulator

 ## References